2019 Award Rules

 Entries may not include items created by non-journalists.
 See EWA Bylaws, Article II, Section 1.1, to clarify entrants’ eligibility to be considered journalists.
 All entrants must have met these eligibility requirements at the time the entry was produced.
 Officers and members of the Board of Directors of the Education Writers Association may enter but are not eligible to win cash awards in the competition.

-All entries must be completed and uploaded by 11:59 p.m.
-(Pacific), December 15, 2018.
-Finalists for awards will be notified in April 2019 and category winners will be announced during EWA’s 72nd National Seminar in May 2019.
+All entries must be completed by 11:59 p.m.
+(Pacific), December 15, 2019.
+Finalists for awards will be notified in April 2020 and category winners will be announced during EWA’s 73rd National Seminar in late spring of 2020.

 For all but the Eddie Prize, you must enter in the newsroom size division appropriate for your newsroom.
-To calculate your newsroom size, count up the number of all editorial employees, including reporters, editors, designers, online producers and multimedia content producers, such as photographers, data analysts and videographers.
-For additional specifics, check out our FAQ.
+To calculate your newsroom size, count the number of all editorial “Full-time Equivalent” employees, including reporters, editors, designers, online producers and multimedia content producers, such as photographers, data analysts and videographers.
+(Two half-time editors would count as one FTE.)
+For additional specifics, check out our Awards FAQ.

 If you are submitting work that involved collaboration by multiple outlets, submit your entry into the category for which the largest of the collaborators is eligible.